Final Steps: Creating Your PDF for Fire Protection Design in Revit

 • Checking every sheet one last time before finalizing the work is advised.
 If any errors are found, it is recommended to go back to the Revit file and make necessary adjustments.

-All right everyone, congratulations first of all you made it to the final video.
-It has been quite a journey and as you can see fire protection in Revit does require a lot of detail with pipes and sprinklers and setting up your sheets but it's part of the process and part of the industry and here we are finally at the end.
-So before we print the pdf let's go on ahead and save.
+All right everyone, congratulations—first of all, you made it to the final video.
+It has been quite a journey, and as you can see, fire protection in Revit requires a lot of detail with pipes, sprinklers, and setting up your sheets, but it’s part of the process and part of the industry—and here we are, finally at the end.
+So before we print the PDF, let's go ahead and save.

-All right so let's go to file, print.
-Okay so for your printer go on ahead if you don't have it selected choose the bull zip pdf printer and let's go on ahead and go to properties.
-Make sure your orientation is set to landscape and then we'll go to advanced and your paper size if it's currently set to letter or something different make sure you choose arch e1 which is the size of the sheet that we brought in and set up all of our plan sheets on.
+All right, so let’s go to File > Print.
+Okay, for your printer, go ahead and, if it’s not already selected, choose the Bullzip PDF Printer, and then click Properties.
+Ensure the orientation is set to Landscape, and then go to Advanced.
+If your paper size is currently set to Letter or something different, make sure you choose ARCH E1, which matches the size of the sheets we brought in and used to set up all of our plan sheets.

-Okay go on ahead and click okay.
-Next let's make everything combined into one file since we have seven sheets we don't want seven separate pdfs.
-We'll combine everything to one file and let's go to click browse and go on ahead and choose where you are saving your work for the course.
+Okay, go ahead and click OK.
+Next, let’s combine everything into one file.
+Since we have seven sheets, we don’t want seven separate PDFs.
+We’ll combine everything into one file.
+Click Browse, and choose where you’re saving your course work.

-You could put it in your BIM 324 file downloads have a separate file.
-I created a BIM 324 coursework file.
-Okay now let's name this to BIM 324 dash final dash your name.
+You could put it in your BIM 324 file downloads or have a separate folder.
+I created a BIM 324 Coursework folder.
+Okay, now name this BIM-324-Final-[YourName].

 Learn Construction